Understand Your Risk for Reproductive Cancers

 Cancer is the second leading cause of death for American women, behind heart disease.
 Reproductive cancers are cancers that start in the organs related to reproduction.
 Breast cancer is the most common reproductive cancer, which results in 39,620 deaths each year.
-Understanding the causes of cancer and potential means of prevention is one of the most important steps women can take today.
+Understanding your risk for reproductive cancers, the causes of cancer, and the potential means of prevention is one of the most important steps women can take today.

 In addition to breast cancer, other reproductive cancers include: